entrepeneur4lyf/kwaak/README.md

 #### Other configuration

+- **`agent_custom_constraints`**: Additional constraints / instructions for the agent.
+  These are passes to the agent in the system prompt and are rendered in a list.
+If you intend to use more complicated instructions, consider adding a file to read in the repository instead.
 - **`cache_dir`, `log_dir`**: Directories for cache and logs.
 Defaults are within your system's cache directory.
 - **`indexing_concurrency`**: Adjust concurrency for indexing, defaults based on CPU count.
 - **`indexing_batch_size`**: Batch size setting for indexing.
 Defaults to a higher value for Ollama and a lower value for OpenAI.